 Sam Fan Thomas "No Satisfaction" (1999)

-Thu-Zahina "Coup De Chapeu" (RetroAfric, 1997)
+Thu-Zahina "Coup De Chapeu" (RetroAfric Records, 1997)

 A beautiful set of dreamy, drifty early '70s Congolese pop, dominated by a gently hypnotic electric guitar.
 Thu-Zahina were one of the pivotal "youth" bands which brought American funk and acid rock influences into the already vibrant Kinshasha pop scene.
 With the expansive guitar work of Roxy Tshampaka, Thu-Zahina broke out of the tightly-arranged musical mould set by the older, established rumba bands led by Franco and Tabu Ley Rochereau.
 Later, bands such as Zaiko Langa Langa picked up this rock-influenced "new wave" and tightened the sound, re-establishing the dominance of intricate arrangements and precise musicianship in Congolese music.
 Here, though, the sound is new and still quite fluid, perhaps more expressive, if you're inclined to think of it that way.
 (In fact, after Thu-Zahina helped Zaiko Langa Langa get its start, the younger band eclipsed them, and stole their famed guitar player...)
 Anyway, this is a great record.
 It's pretty stuff, and it's a shame more of this band's classic catalog isn't available for us to check out.
 Highly recommended.

 Slow, hypnotic West African music, very much in keeping with the griot-pop crossovers of Ali Farka Toure and Toumane Diabate.
 These guys have a colorful back story: apparently the bandmembers are all originally part of the Tuareg guerilla movement of their native Mali.
 They met in a military training camp, and somehow made the transition into music, winning acclaim with critics in Europe and, presumably, getting some good press for their political cause as well.
-I'm not so enamoured of the shoot-'em-up aspect of their history, but their record is alright.
+I'm not so enamored of the shoot-'em-up aspect of their history, but their record is alright.
 As with much of the music in this style, I found this disc to be a bit on the monotonous side -- it's very pretty, but not very dynamic or varied.
 Still, if you're a fan of Ali Farka Toure, then you should enjoy this album quite a bit -- it doesn't cut any new roads, but it's got a modern sound and is very mellow and nice to chill out to.

-Tinariwen "Amassakoul" (World Village, 2004)
+Tinariwen "Amassakoul" (World Village Records, 2004)

 Another fine offering by one of Sub-Saharan Africa's best new bands, the Touareg ensemble known as Tinariwen...
 Their slow, hypnotic groove style has mellowed even more, inviting comparison, perhaps, to American "jam bands" such as the Grateful Dead, et al. Granted, for many folks in the rock world, a statement like that might be the kiss of death...
 But for a band as deeply drenched in Arabic and Africa musical styles, the additional groove-a-delic droning becomes a strong selling point.
 Tinariwen picks up the meandering, bluesy style pioneered by Malian superstar Ali Farka Toure, and adds a much more nuanced, textured coloring, creating a new, modern African pop style that can become quite addictive, once you get in the right frame of mind.
 If you liked their last album, Radio Tsidas Sessions, you really ought to love this one!

-Tinariwen "Aman Iman" (World Village, 2007)
+Tinariwen "Aman Iman" (World Village Records, 2007)

 Mali's Tuareg superstars are back with more of the droning, hypnotic rhythms and seductive electric guitars that have made them the toast of the world music scene...
 This album is quieter than their last, though, as the band explores their tribal spirituality and places more emphasis on their lyrics and the overall vibe of the album, rather than the driving, intense rock-drone fusion they explored in the last record.
 It's a thoroughly solid album, though comparatively static in melodic terms...
 If you go for trance-y rhythms, though, this disc is hard to beat...
 They don't let up for a second!

-Tinariwen "Live In London" (DVD) (World Village, 2009)
+Tinariwen "Live In London" (World Village Records, 2009) (DVD)

 Tondo "Tanzanian Classics" (Dakar Sound, 2006)